-The receivables due from Alcon for reimbursement for services performed under the Transition Agreement and invoices processed on Alcon's behalf were \$2,361 and \$7,536, respectively, for a total receivable of \$9,897 included in prepaid and other current assets on the condensed consolidated balance sheet as of September 30, 2022.
-The Company recorded income from the Transition Agreement of \$2,361 which is presented in other income on the condensed consolidated statement of operations for the three and nine months ended September 30, 2022 and which offsets \$2,293 of operating expenses related to the Transition Agreement captured within loss from operations.
-The Company's condensed consolidated balance sheet as of September 30, 2022 reflected an additional \$8,287 in payables to third parties of which \$4,775 was included within accounts payable and \$3,512 was included within accrued expenses and other current liabilities related to invoices the Company will pay on Alcon's behalf.
+As of March 31, 2023, the receivables due from Alcon for reimbursement for services performed under the Transition Agreement and invoices processed on Alcon's behalf were \$669 and \$14, respectively, for a total receivable due from Alcon of \$683 included in prepaid and other current assets on the condensed consolidated balance sheet as of March 31, 2023.
+The Company also has \$26 of receivables due from third parties in connection with the Transition Agreement as of March 31, 2023.
+The Company recorded income from the Transition Agreement of \$157 which is presented in other income on the condensed consolidated statement of operations and comprehensive loss for the three months ended March 31, 2023 and which offsets operating expenses related to the Transition Agreement captured within loss from operations.
+The Company's condensed consolidated balance sheet as of March 31, 2023 reflected an additional \$41 in payables to third parties included within accrued expenses and other current liabilities related to amounts the Company is obligated to pay on Alcon's behalf.
+As of March 31, 2023, the Company had a net receivable due from Alcon and third parties in connection with the Transition Agreement of \$668.